tarunnewton/Deep-Scalable-Recommender-Systems-AWS/TensorFlow/README.md

 ```

-We now read the ratings data and pivot that to get each rwview at a user level.
+We now read the ratings data and pivot that to get each review at a user level.

 ```{python, eval=FALSE, python.reticulate = FALSE}
 # reading the ratings data